Dual Domain Expurgated Error Exponents for Source Coding with Side Information: Main Results

 Figure \ref{fig:exponent} illustrates the exponents for the standard and type-by-type ensembles with both matched and mismatched decoders.
-We observe that the type-by-type expurgated exponent is higher for both matched and mismatched decoding, even though the difference in the matched case is small for this example.
-Indeed, as discussed earlier, in the matched case, the random coding components of $E_q(R)$ and $E^{\rm tt}_q(R)$ coincide.
+The sphere-packing upper bound is also shown for reference.
+We observe that the type-by-type expurgated exponent is higher for both matched and mismatched decoding.
+Indeed, as discussed earlier, in the matched case, the random coding components of $E_q(R)$ and $E^{\rm tt}_q(R)$ (for the rates below the critical rate $R_{\rm cr}$) both coincide with the sphere-packing upper-bound.
 The corresponding achievable rates are marked with dots in the figure.
-The conditional entropy $H_{X|Y}=0.4654$ nats is the limit for the matched case while in the mismatched case we respectively have $H_{q}(P_{X|Y}|P_{Y})=0.5020$ nats and $H^{\rm tt}_{q}(P_{X|Y}|P_{Y})=0.4904$ nats.
+The conditional entropy $H(X|Y)=0.3879$ nats is the limit for the matched case while in the mismatched case we respectively have $H_{q}(X|Y)=0.4283$ nats and $H^{\rm tt}_{q}(X|Y)=0.4140$ nats.